tel +44 (0)20 7582 0716

 How to Book

-15 days: Tokyo - Yamadera - Tsuruoka - Haguro San - Akita - Kakunodate -
+15 days tour: Tokyo - Yamadera - Tsuruoka - Haguro San - Akita - Kakunodate -

 Lake Tazawa - Hirosaki - Osore San - Hiraizumi - Matsushima - Nikko - Tokyo

-dossier by post/ email detailed dossier online kyushu itinerary shikoku itinerary
+dossier by post/ email kyushu tour itinerary shikoku tour itinerary

 Day 1 - Tokyo Arrival (Hotel)